 School personnel should be trained to recognize emergency situations and to respond appropriately according to the student’s individual care plan (ICP).
 School personnel should be trained to administer glucagon in the event of a severe hypoglycemic reaction.

-Read the CDA's full position statement on students living with diabetes at school, including background and rationale.
+Read the Diabetes Canada's full position statement on students living with diabetes at school, including background and rationale.

-What resources does the Canadian Diabetes Association have related to the health and safety of kids with diabetes in school?
+What resources does Diabetes Canada have related to the health and safety of kids with diabetes in school?

 Are there provinces in Canada with provincial policies or guidelines that set out minimum standards of care for students with diabetes?

 The following provinces have provincial policies or guidelines which support children with type 1 diabetes: